 Don Draper of Mad Men has a lot to answer for.
-One of the things he’s currently answering for is the trend among well-dressed gentlemen for pocket squares.
+One of the things he’s currently answering for is the trend among well-dressed gentlemen for wearing a pocket square.
 Don’t get us wrong.
 Here at Senszio, we love pocket squares.
 But it’s important to wear them right.

 What’s a pocket square?
 It’s a handkerchief that you place in the breast pocket of your bespoke jacket.
 You should leave an inch or so showing.
 Get it right and it’s a fine tool for making the man.
 The key is to affect an air of nonchalance in how you wear your pocket square.
 And never, ever blow your nose on it.
 Please.